phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 We implemented multiple software components to help us understand the data, extract the relevant parts, train the predictors and evaluate the results.

-## Extraction

-We used the Python interface of the Janus Recognition Toolkit

 ## Web Visualizer

 ### Description